Basic Tools To Help Any Startup

-Here is a not too long list of mostly free tools that can help you get started and even grow a sizable business while preserving your sanity, and funding, for what really matters.
+Here is a not-too-long list of mostly free tools that can help you get started and even grow a sizable business while preserving your sanity and funding for what matters.

-Google Workspace: Previously known as G-Suite, Google’s suite of business tools that includes Gmail, Docs, Slides, Sheets, Meeting, Chat, Keep, and more, provides both interactive productivity tools and communication tools.
-Unfortunately, this tool isn't free, but immensely valuable.
+Google Workspace: Previously known as G-Suite, Google’s suite of business tools that includes Gmail, Docs, Slides, Sheets, Meeting, Chat, Keep, and more provides interactive productivity and communication tools.
+It isn't free but immensely valuable.

 Boomerang for Gmail: A Gmail add-on that enables you to schedule when you want emails to go out, reminds you if you haven't gotten a response, and can pause your inbox, so you're not inundated with emails for a period.
-Its "Respondable" feature ranks your message on a variety of factors including reading level, length, positivity, and staying on subject.
+Its "Respondable" feature ranks your message on various factors, including reading level, length, positivity, and staying on subject.

 AngelList: A website that helps you find a startup job, post a job, network with investors, see who is investing in what, and even invest in startups if you are so inclined.

 LinkedIn: Provides a powerful platform to build an audience, network, recruit, and gain access to angel investors.
 LinkedIn allows you to polish your profile and publish it to your feed regularly.